 sudo apt install python3-pip

-Install Python3 in macOS
+Install Python3 on macOS

 Download the required macOS installer from the python.org official website, and select the Download Python3.x button.